 Increase potassium intake.
 Evidence is developing that indicates extra potassium from food sources may protect against high blood pressure and stroke.
 The following are some of the foods high in potassium: cantaloupe, avocados, baked potatoes, prune juice, orange juice, bananas and peanuts.
 Don’t consider taking potassium supplements on your own, however, as they can be hazardous for many reasons.

 Increase calcium intake.
-There also is evidence to suggest that calcium supplements may help those with mild to moderate high blood pressure.
+There also is evidence to suggest that calcium supplements ( like this one ) may help those with mild to moderate high blood pressure.

 Increase dietary fiber.
 Studies indicate that high fiber diets may lower blood pressure.